 Br.
 Ronald Haynes

 Br.
 Ronald has been with the Order of the Holy Cross for forty-two years.
 He has currently been at West Park for the past thirty years.
-He is the Director of Associates, Assistant Novice Director and the monastery massage therapist for the past fourteen years.
+He was the Director of Associates for many years.
+He also served as Assistant Novice Director.
+Br.
+Ronald offered a ministry of massage therapy at the monastery for over fiftteen years.

 Br.
 Roy Parker